TofuPilotTofuPilot

 Pass

-You can use aggregations to compute statistics on numeric arrays and validate the results.
+You can use aggregations to validate statistics on measurement data.
+Define the aggregation structure in YAML and set the values from Python.

 measurements: